PureStorage-OpenConnect/px-gitops/autopilot/readme.md

-### 2. Run the script.
+### 2. To create a rule for Autopilot.

-Call the script as follows:
+Call the script as follows.
+The script will provide the **rule name** which we will use in next command to verify the rule.

 	./setup-autopilot-rule.sh

-This will create a rule for Autopilot.
+Use following command To verify the rule:

+	kubectl describe autopilotrule < rule name >

 ### 3. Fillup PVCs for testing

 Call the script as follows to fill up the PVC.

-	./workload.sh springboot-java
+	./workload.sh < Namespace Name>

+ E.g. **./workload.sh springboot-java**

-> Note: '**springboot-java**' is the namespace the script will fill the PVCs for.
+ Here **springboot-java** is the namespace the script will fill the PVCs for